 - The vacuum rail (that drives the swirl flaps) is then removed and blanked off.

-When the inlet manifold is removed, this is what we are quite often left with.
-The carbon build up really restricts airflow through the inlet manifold.
+When the inlet manifold is removed, we are often left with this.
+The carbon buildup really restricts airflow through the inlet manifold.

 Finally, Inlet manifold gaskets as replaced during reassembly – Pictured below.